Bioaerosol Assessment

 In the absence of dose-response data for human health effects, the Environment Agency, Local Authorities and the Health & Safety Executive have adopted a precautionary approach to the regulation of bioaerosols from biowaste facilities.

 For operators of most permitted waste management facilities within 250m of a sensitive receptor, there is a requirement to demonstrate that bioaerosols can and will be maintained at acceptable levels.
-In many cases this means that plants have a requirement to undertake periodic monitoring of bioaerosol concentrations and report the results back to the regulator.
+In many cases this means that plants have a requirement to undertake periodic bioaerosol monitoring to determine local concentrations and report the results back to the regulator.

 New development proposals must also consider how bioaerosol emissions may affect surrounding receptors.
 Site Specific Bioaerosol Risk Assessments are therefore often requested in support of Environmental Permit applications for new facilities.
 This requirement is outlined in the latest Environment Agency Position Statement on bioaerosols and potential health effects from bioaerosols.